Fundoo-Solutions/angularjs-carousel/README.md

 We have quite a bit happening here, but there is really two major functions, and the rest are pretty boiler-plate:

-1. *loadPage*: THe load page function, as mentioned above takes two arguments.
+1. *loadPage*: The load page function, as mentioned above takes two arguments.
 And it has two responsibilities.
 It needs to (ideally) create a new scope, and then fetch the contents for that particular page, and set it on this scope.
 The data on the scope can be set / reassigned at any point, as long as the reference to the scope is maintained.
 So async calls are not a problem!